Back to blog

 Quick Answer: Android App Development Cost In 2026

 Android app development cost in 2026 usually depends on the release you are trying to launch, not just the number of screens.
-A narrow Android MVP with one core workflow, basic authentication, a simple backend, and limited integrations can stay in a lower planning band.
-A production Android app with custom UX, backend APIs, admin tools, payments, analytics, release QA, Play Store preparation, and post-launch support moves into a much larger budget.
+A narrow Android MVP with one core workflow, basic authentication, a simple backend, limited integrations, and internal Play testing can stay in a lean planning band.
+A production Android app with Kotlin-native UX, backend APIs, admin tools, payments, analytics, release QA, Play Store preparation, and post-launch support needs a larger budget.
 Marketplace, regulated, AI-enabled, IoT, real-time location, or enterprise Android apps need deeper architecture, device testing, security, and operations planning.

 Android app development cost planning map showing scope, Kotlin stack, backend, integrations, QA, Play Store launch, and maintenance decisions